 Cabo San Lucas offers variety in its cuisines and budget.
 Take your time, it’s a vacation, not an eating marathon.

 • Packing a few healthy snacks with you.

 • Eating plenty of fresh fruits and vegetables.

-• Avoiding ordering the “fancy drinks” available at pool bars.
+• Avoid ordering the “fancy drinks” available at pool bars.
 Packed with calories!

-• Take in a run or heading to the hotel gym every morning before heading out to sightseeing.
+• Take a run or head to the hotel gym every morning before heading out for sightseeing.

-For the most part, bus travel is the best way to get around in Mexico, but if you are anything like me I prefer to be on my own time and not have to wait on other people.
+For the most part, bus travel is the best way to get around in Mexico, but if you are anything like me I prefer to rent a car and be on my own time and not have to wait on other people.

-I like to explore and make up my itinerary as you go and those tour buses do not give me the freedom and they may not cover every place I want to see.
+I like to explore and make up my itinerary as I go and those tour buses do not give me the freedom and they may not cover every place I want to see.